ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 ### Unit Testing

 The most straightforward way to think of a unit test is as a way to test a very small aspect of our code.
 Typically this would be testing that an individual function or method returns the expected value.
-Consider the following example, written in JavaScript (roughly based on the [Mocha](https://mochajs.org/) testing framework with the [Chai](http://chaijs.com/) assertion library).
+Consider the following example, written in JavaScript (the test format is based on the [Mocha](https://mochajs.org/) testing framework with the [Chai](http://chaijs.com/) assertion library).

 We'd like to write a function (called `stayPositive`) that always returns a positive number when passed a value.
 Let's first write our test, which expects that a positive number (2) is equal to calling our function and passing it the value 2.